GameDevTecnico/cubos/docs/pages/1_structure/3_cubinhos.md

 ## Embed

-The `cubinhos embed` tool is used to embed files directly into an executable for use with the `EmbeddedArchive`.
+The `quadrados embed` tool is used to embed files directly into an executable for use with the `EmbeddedArchive`.
 This is useful for example when you want to ship a game with a set of assets, but don't want to have to distribute them as separate files.
 This way, you are able to ship a single executable file.